 Physical activity is essential to maintaining health.
-But is it still beneficial for those with adrenal fatigue?
+This much you know.

-Our HPA axis evolved when we were hunter-gatherers.
-It is well equipped to deal with bear encounters and other short-lived stresses.
+Adrenal fatigue is a condition resulting in an imbalanced HPA axis.
+Your HPA (hypothalamic-pituitary-adrenal) axis evolved when your ancestors were hunter-gatherers.
+It is well equipped to deal with bear encounters, tribal warfare, and other short-lived stresses.
 Unfortunately, the long-term stress that is ubiquitous in modern society presents a large challenge to our body’s stress response system.

-Exercise recreates a stress response that our body has adapted to deal with – short duration and requiring energy mobilization.
+Exercise recreates a stress response that your body has adapted to deal with.
+Namely, a stress that is of short duration and requiring energy mobilization.
 It perfectly mimics a flight or flight response.
-Similar to encountering a bear in our hunter-gatherer days; though not nearly to the same intensity.
+Similar to encountering a bear in your hunter-gatherer days; though not nearly to the same intensity.

-By creating a short-term stress (that requires the usage of energy), exercise can help to build the metabolic reserve of the stress response system.
+By creating short-term stress that requires the mobilization of energy, exercise can help to build the metabolic reserve of your stress response system.
 Assuming you exercise within your tolerance zone, the allostatic load placed upon your body is manageable.
 This has been found to have beneficial effects for those with adrenal fatigue.

-The “cross-stressor adaptation hypothesis” suggests that repeated exercise results in adaptations in the HPA axis.
-This adaptation acts as a buffer for when other stressors enter our system.
-(2, 3) Said another way, exercise strengthens our body’s stress-response system so that we’re better able to handle other stressors.
+The cross-stressor adaptation hypothesis suggests that repeated exercise results in adaptations in the HPA axis.
+This adaptation acts as a buffer for when other stressors enter your life.
+(2, 3) Said another way, exercise strengthens your body’s stress-response system so that you’re better able to handle other stressors.

 Research has shown that those who partake in regular exercise have lower levels of anxiety, depression, and perceived stress.
 The paradox occurs when high levels of perceived stress create a lack of motivation or energy.
-This energy and motivation deficit can lead to us avoiding exercise.
+This energy and motivation deficit can lead to the avoidance of exercise.
 Which, in turn, will create higher levels of stress.
 This leads to a self-perpetuating cycle.
 (4, 5)

-In order to break this cycle, one needs to create an exercise regimen that does not feel overwhelming nor taxing on the mind and body.
+In order to break this cycle, you need to create an exercise regimen that does not feel overwhelming nor taxing on your mind or body.

 What type of exercise is best for those with adrenal fatigue?

-In one study, 30 minutes of aerobic exercise (running) was shown to stop the cortisol response to a subsequent psychosocial stress.
-(8) 30 minutes of moderate exercise creates enough of a buffer in the body that the stress system does not get activated when a new stress arrives.
+In one study, 30 minutes of aerobic exercise (running) was shown to stop the cortisol response to subsequent psychosocial stress.
+(8) 30-minutes of moderate exercise creates enough of a buffer in your body that your stress system does not get activated when a new stress arrives.
 (9)

-The intensity level at which one exercises is of paramount importance for those with adrenal fatigue.
-Extreme or intense physical exercise will often strongly deplete the body’s resilience to stress.
-In effect, these intense exercise regimens suppress the body’s immune system.
+The intensity level at which you exercise is of paramount importance for those with adrenal fatigue.
+Extreme or intense physical exercise will often strongly deplete your body’s resilience to stress.
+In effect, these intense exercise regimens suppress your body’s immune system.

 Exercise regimens that require moderate to extreme amounts of physical exertion will increase cortisol levels.
-With moderate intensity exercise, cortisol will generally stay elevated for several hours after exercise has concluded.
-Under extreme amounts of physical exertion (think, running a marathon), cortisol levels will rise to incredibly high levels.
+With moderate-intensity exercise, cortisol will generally stay elevated for several hours after exercise has concluded.
+Under extreme amounts of physical exertion, like running a marathon, cortisol levels will rise to incredibly high levels.
 This can lead to a decrease in the functioning of your immune system and a decrease in your body’s ability to cope with stress.
 (10)

-Overall, those diagnosed with adrenal fatigue should refrain from partaking in intense bouts of exercise.
+The general rule I use for my patients diagnosed with adrenal fatigue is to refrain from partaking in intense bouts of exercise.
 High-intensity fitness programs will tend to exacerbate the symptoms of adrenal fatigue.
 It will also lengthen the amount of time required to recover.

 The CDC makes the following recommendations in order to better understand and measure the intensity of your workouts.
 For those of you diagnosed with adrenal fatigue, please keep your activity level within moderate ranges.
 (11)

-When using relative intensity, people pay attention to how physical activity affects their heart rate and breathing.
+When using relative intensity, you pay attention to how physical activity affects your heart rate and your breathing rate.

 The amount of energy used by the body per minute of activity.
 The table below lists examples of activities classified as moderate-intensity or vigorous-intensity based upon the amount of energy used by the body while doing the activity.
 (12)